-Candidates for admission to the Master of Arts in Hispanic Studies should have an exceptional undergraduate record, strong letters of recommendation, and excellent fluency in Spanish.
+Candidates for admission to the Master of Arts in Hispanic Cultural Studies should have an exceptional undergraduate record, strong letters of recommendation, and excellent fluency in Spanish.
 The online application must be submitted to the Columbia Graduate School of Arts and Sciences no later than February 27, 2020, and its required components are:

 - Copies of undergraduate and graduate transcripts